Sonified/Plotbot/docs/pyspedas_code_integration.md

     *   Compare these variable names against the corresponding `data_vars` lists currently defined in `plotbot/data_classes/psp_data_types.py` for Berkeley files.
     *   Note any discrepancies.
     *   Confirm `pyspedas` download behavior for multi-day/multi-block time ranges (single vs. multiple files).
+    *   **Note on Scope (2025-04-24):** Currently focusing the audit on standard resolution FIELDS (MAG), SPAN-i (protons), and SPAN-e (electrons) data types, as these are the primary types implemented in Plotbot and available via pyspedas/CDAWeb.
+High-resolution data types are not currently targeted as they may not be fully available via pyspedas/CDAWeb, and other potential future data types haven't been integrated into Plotbot yet.

 2.  **Step 2: Implement `_trigger_spdf_download` Function:**
     *   **(Partially Complete):** The file `plotbot/data_download_pyspedas.py` has been created with a placeholder function `download_spdf_data`.
 Implementation is pending.
     *   Input: `trange`, Plotbot `data_type` key (e.g., `'mag_RTN_4sa'`).